- 01603 886933/ 01603 886931 /01603 886932

 If you're sleeping on a hard surface like tarmac or paving then layers of cardboard keep out the cold.

 The number of homeless young people in this country is unknown.
-Some estimates put the figure at 70,000 but the truth is nobody knows as there will be young people out there getting by without any support and unknown to any authorities.
+End Youth Homelessness estimates the figure to be 83,000 but the truth is nobody knows as there will be young people out there getting by without any support and unknown to any authorities.

 Young people can become homeless for lots of reasons.
 Often this is down to things totally out of their control such as their family breaking up around them.